cwmatthew/clarusway-devenv/README.md

       ```json
        "defaultProfile": "{12396def-8d0e-4ab1-a9cf-3d842633ca92}",
-       // please note that this is git zsh entry's guid number above.
+       // please note that this is git zsh entry's guid number we set in the settings.json file above.
-       // if you modified the number, make sure to set the same values here as well
+       // if you modified the number, make sure to set the same value here as well
       ```

-      Save the settings.json file, if there are syntax any errors, e.g. comma, double quote, paranthesis,  windows terminal will warn you about this.
+      Save the settings.json file, if there are syntax any errors, e.g. comma, double quote, parenthesis,  windows terminal will warn you about this.
 If no errors then windows terminal will refresh itself with the settings we did.
 You can change this options any time by editing settings file.

-      > Note: To see what are the default options for windows terminal, just hold `Alt` key while clicking setting on windows terminal window.
-Yo may take a look at all default values for the terminal.
+      > *Note: To see what are the default options for windows terminal, just hold `Alt` key while clicking setting on windows terminal window.
+Yo may take a look at all default values for the terminal.*

 *You can download ubuntu icon file here: [Ubuntu Circle of Friends set for web (513 KB)](https://assets.ubuntu.com/v1/9fbc8a44-circle-of-friends-web.zip)*